 - 1. The representative Plaintiffs, Lawrence Brian Jer and Jun Jer (the "Jers"), are residents of Delta, British Columbia.
 Mr. Jer is employed as a letter carrier; Ms. Jer is a piano teacher. - 2.
+The representative Plaintiff, Janette Scott ("Scott"), is a resident of Surrey, British Columbia.
+Ms. Scott is employed as a special education assistant. - 3.
 The Defendant Rashida Samji is a member of the Society of Notaries Public of British Columbia.
 She has been a member of the Society of Notaries Public of British Columbia since June 9, 1988.
 Ms. Samji practices through her notary corporation, "Rashida Samji, Notary Corporation", a company incorporated under the laws of British Columbia, with an office located at 1525 West 75th Avenue, Vancouver, B.C.
-V6P 6Z7, and carries on business as "Samji and Associates" (collectively, "Samji"). - 3.
+V6P 6Z7, and carries on business as "Samji and Associates" (collectively, "Samji"). - 4.
 The Defendant Samji & Assoc.
 Holdings Inc. ("Samji Holdings") is a company incorporated under the laws of British Columbia, with a registered and records address at 1525 West 75th Avenue, Vancouver, B.C.
 V6P 6Z7.
-Ms. Samji is the sole officer and director of Samji Holdings. - 4.
-The Defendant Coast Capital Savings Credit Union is a credit union incorporated under the laws of British Columbia, with a registered and records office at 1900 1040 West Georgia Street, Vancouver, B.C.
-V6E 4H3. - 5.
+Ms. Samji is the sole officer and director of Samji Holdings. - 5.
+The Defendant Coast Capital Savings Credit Union is a credit union incorporated under the laws of British Columbia, with a registered and records office at 1900 - 1040 West Georgia Street, Vancouver, B.C.
+V6E 4H3. - 6.
 The Defendant Coast Capital Insurance Services Ltd. is company incorporated under the laws of Canada, and registered as an extra-provincial corporation in British Columbia, with a registered office at 1700 666 Burrard Street, Vancouver, B.C.
 V6C 2X8.
 Coast Capital Insurance Services Ltd. is a wholly-owned subsidiary of Coast Capital Savings Credit Union.
 Coast Capital Insurance Services operates as part of, and provides financial services on behalf of, Coast Capital Savings Credit Union (collectively, "Coast Capital").

-- 6. The Defendant Arvindbhai Patel aka Arvin Patel ("Patel") is a financial planner and mutual fund salesperson employed by Coast Capital Insurance Services Ltd. until early 2012 and who provided professional investment advice through Coast Capital. - 7.
+- The Defendant Arvindbhai Patel aka Arvin Patel ("Patel") is a financial planner and mutual fund salesperson employed by Coast Capital Insurance Services Ltd. until early 2012 and who provided professional investment advice through Coast Capital. - 8.
+The Defendant The Toronto-Dominion Bank ("TD") is a federally-chartered bank, listed on Schedule I of the Bank Act, S.C.
+1991, c.
+46, whose head office is located at P.O.
+Box 1, Toronto-Dominion Centre, Toronto, Ontario, M5K 1A2. - 9.
+The Defendant Royal Bank of Canada (the "RBC") is a federally-chartered bank, listed on Schedule I of the Bank Act, whose head office is located at 200 Bay Street, Royal Bank Plaza, 8th Floor, South Tower, Toronto, Ontario, M5J 2J5. - 10.
+The Defendants identified in paragraphs 1.8 to 1.9 are referred to collectively as the "Financial Institutions". - 11.
 The representative Plaintiffs brings this action on their own behalf and on behalf of all persons resident in British Columbia, other than the Defendants, who have provided funds to invest in the "Mark Anthony Investment" scheme promoted by Samji (the "Class").